-- Preheat oven to 200c fan forced and preheat your baking tray too.
-You will need a baking tray that will be able to fit your potatoes without them overcrowding.
+- Preheat the oven to a 200°C fan and preheat the baking tray too.
+The baking tray must be big enough to fit the potatoes without overlapping them.

-- Put potatoes in a large pot and cover with water (ensure there isn’t too much water, you want your potatoes to be just submerged).
+- Place the potatoes in a large pot and cover them with water (ensure there isn’t too much water; the potatoes should be just submerged).

-- Place on high heat.
-Once the water starts to boil rapidly, turn down to a simmer and boil for 2 minutes (set a timer!)
+- Place the pot on high heat.
+Once the water starts to boil rapidly, turn it down to a simmer and boil for 2 minutes (set a timer).

-- While your potatoes are cooking, add the olive oil to the preheated baking dish in the oven (leave the dish in the oven so that the olive oil warms).
+- While the potatoes are cooking, add the olive oil to the preheated baking tray in the oven (leave the tray in the oven so that the olive oil warms).

-- Drain your potatoes in a colander and shake them around to rough up the edges.
-Add the 2 teaspoons of flour and stir through to evenly coat the potatoes (the potatoes may break up a little and that’s okay).
+- Drain the potatoes in a colander and shake them around to rough up the edges.
+Add the two teaspoons of flour and stir to coat the potatoes as evenly as possible (the potatoes may break up a little, which is okay).

-- Add the potatoes to the baking dish, the oil will be hot and will splatter so be careful!
-Turn the potatoes so they are evenly coated in oil.
+- Add the potatoes to the baking tray (the oil will be hot and will splatter, so be careful).
+Turn the potatoes, so they are evenly coated in the oil.
 Add the salt.

-- Pop them in the oven and bake for 15 minutes.
+- Place the tray in the oven and bake the potatoes for 15 minutes.
 Turn them over and then cook again for 15 minutes.
 Continue this process until your potatoes are perfectly crisp.
 It should take 45 minutes, depending on the strength of your oven.

-Can roasted potatoes be made ahead?
-These reheat surprisingly well either microwaved or reheated in a 180c preheated oven for 5-10 minutes.
-The best way to prep roasted potatoes in advance is to peel and cut as per step 2 and then cover them with water (so they are completely submerged) and refrigerate them.
-It’s important you don’t add salt as the potatoes will go brown.
-You can leave them in the fridge using this method for up to 24 hours, drain, pat dry with a paper towel and proceed with step 3.
+MAKE AHEAD – The best way to prepare roasted potatoes in advance is to peel and cut them as per step 2 and then cover them with water (so they are completely submerged) and refrigerate them.
+It’s important that salt isn’t added as the potatoes will go brown.
+Refrigerate for up to 24 hours, drain, pat dry with a paper towel and proceed with step 3.